Masahiro Tanaka says timing was right for return to Japan with Eagles

 With the 10th anniversary of that tragedy approaching and Tanaka in search of a new team after seven MLB seasons, it seemed like the perfect time to come home to Tohoku and the Eagles.

-Tanaka returned to NPB and Rakuten with an introductory news conference on Saturday at a Tokyo hotel.
-He arrived wearing a blue suit and wrapped things up later in a white Eagles No. 18 uniform, flashing the boyish charm and easy smile that helped endear him to NPB fans in the first place as he giggled through a photo session.
+Tanaka returned to NPB with an introductory news conference on Saturday at a Tokyo hotel.
+He arrived wearing a blue suit and wrapped things up later in a white Eagles uniform, flashing the boyish charm and easy smile that helped endear him to NPB fans in the first place as he giggled through a photo session.

 Tanaka’s return, which has been celebrated in Tohoku and big news in Japan in general, could be short-lived.
 He has a two-year deal, but can also go over his options after this season.